Vaginal Discharge in a Pregnant Dog: When it is OK, When to Worry (Week by Week)

 pregnant Terrier mix laying in bed in white sheets

-This article was updated on February 13th, 2024
+This article was updated on June 12th, 2024

 So your dog is expecting!
 How exciting!
 Hopefully she’ll have an easy pregnancy and a simple delivery with no complications.
-To ensure the best chance of a good outcome for mother and pups, preparation is key.
 You may notice some discharge coming from the vulva of your dog, which can be either normal or a sign of something wrong.
+How can we tell the difference?
+How do you know when something is wrong?

-We have described below normal vaginal discharges that are seen during the nine weeks of pregnancy:
+Several factors are important when determining if vaginal discharge is a problem, including its color, odor, and timing (during the 9 weeks of pregnancy).
+We have described below normal vaginal discharges that are often seen during the nine weeks of pregnancy, week by week:

 “Pregnant dogs should not have discharge during the first 2-3 weeks.
 If your pregnant dog has a vaginal discharge, you should call your veterinarian, as it is possible that your dog is having a miscarriage.
 Abnormal vaginal discharge is usually brown, black, green, or purulent (pus-like).”